Jolli Memory

 Jolli Memory automatically turns your AI coding sessions into structured development documentation attached to every commit, without any extra effort.

-When you work with AI agents like Claude Code, Codex, Gemini CLI, OpenCode, Cursor IDE, GitHub Copilot CLI, or VS Code Copilot Chat, the reasoning behind every decision lives in the conversation: why this approach was chosen, what alternatives were considered, what problems came up along the way.
+When you work with AI agents like Claude Code, Codex, Gemini, Antigravity, OpenCode, Cursor IDE (Composer), Cursor CLI (cursor-agent), GitHub Copilot CLI, VS Code Copilot Chat, Cline (VS Code extension and CLI), Devin CLI, or Kimi Code, the reasoning behind every decision lives in the conversation: why this approach was chosen, what alternatives were considered, what problems came up along the way.
 The moment you commit, that context is gone.
 Jolli Memory captures it automatically.

 Installation